Types of food and beverage service outlets

 Origin of coffee shop

 The most common English spelling, café, is the French, Portuguese, and Spanish spelling, and was adopted by English-speaking countries in the late 19th century. this coffee shop concept has come from the U.S.A.
-The service and the ambiance of the coffee shop are informal.
+The service and the ambience of the coffee shop are informal.

 Equipment: